MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

+* Add admin in auth.controller.js & auth.middleware.js.
-* Add toggleModifyPost function in postThread.vue.
+* Set post_id:0 in postBar.vue in order to debug modifyPost function in window.vue.
+* Remove unnecessary variables in .env.example file.

 # Before to run this server